 There is no better walk to understand the effect of industry and mining on the Swaledale landscape than to climb Great Pinseat.
 The barren moonscape near its summit is fascinating.

 I started the walk from Surrender Bridge, the walking towards Reeth really only a preliminary to what is above.
-Not worth it.

 This is one occasion I thoroughly recommend leaving the large and obvious tracks.
 The landscape is so fascinating it deserves exploring.
 It is never far from a major path so the danger of becoming lost is minimal.
+Great Pinseat summit is one place that stands proud and away from the paths.

 Your email address will not be published.
 Required fields are marked *